 After you identify the competition, do more in-depth research into your top competitors.
 Study their value proposition, end-to-end customer experience, and the use of paid ads.
-Pay-per-click ads is an effective method to boost web traffic fast.
+Pay-per-click ads are an effective method to boost web traffic fast.

 Explore their website from their about page, shop-to-payment process, promotions, deals, new arrivals button, search bar, free shipping, contact page, and live chat.
 Determine which features you can add to your website.
 While there you can also study pricing and later compute an average to avoid price disparity.
 Utilize different tools to find out which advertising, tracking, and analytics use your competitors use for their website.

 As you go through B2B companies like your own, you may find that the majority don’t keep an up-to-date blog.
 There is a lot of room for thought leaders in B2B.
 Blogs, podcasts, and video content are content types you can leverage to scale your business.
 Publishing valuable content can boost organic search ranking in the long term.
 Buzzsumo is an excellent tool that helps you find viral content in your line of business and how they fare in social media shares.

 Social media is also an excellent place to get information about competitors as well as customers.
 You gain insight into what type of content customers like to see, share, and like.
 You can also create targeted personas with the information you acquire on competitors’ social media.

 Customer reviews can influence the purchasing decision of potential customers.
 Your competitor may be using top companies, a celebrity, an industry authority, or someone with lots of social media followers to promote their campaigns.

 It’s not enough to rely on word of mouth from your customers.
 If you can build relationships with influencers and encourage them to help you with promotion, you reap more traffic and revenue.
 Moz Open Site Explorer is a great tool to help you find influencers that promote your business.